manabie-com/togo/README.md

 #### 4. Noted:

     - After login successfull <access_token> and <refresh_token> will be included in response.
-    - Get <user_id> after make a request GET list of users.
+    - Get <user_id> after make a request GET list of users by super user.
-    - Get <task_id> after make a request GET list of tasks.
+    - Get <task_id> after make a request GET list of tasks by current user.

 ### 7. Unit Test and Integration Test: